Saurabh20-05/Insurance_Enquiry_Portal/README.md

 ---

 ## 📌 About
-**InsuCare Pro** is a college project — a front-end web application that lets customers submit insurance enquiries through a clean, guided 4-step form.
+**InsuCare Pro** — a web application that lets customers submit insurance enquiries through a clean, guided 4-step form.
 Admins can log in to a secure dashboard to review submissions and update their status.
 Data is persisted via localStorage with no backend required.

 ---